brob/butmyclientwants.com/README.md

-# MyClientWants.com - A site dedicated to removing the stima of "Static sites" in the Agency/freelance world
+# MyClientWants.com

-This site is dedicated to providing resources for developers and designers in agencies or doing freelance for JAMstack sites.
+ A site dedicated to removing the stima of "Static sites" in the Agency/freelance world.
+This site is provides resources for developers and designers in agencies or doing freelance for JAMstack sites.

 ## Contributing